SYLLABUS#

 All grades will be released on Canvas.
 It is your responsibility to check that your assignment was submitted, that your grade is accurate, and to get in touch if any are missing and/or you think there is a problem.

-To calculate final grades, I use the standard grading scale and do not round grades up (given the numerous extra credit opportunities offered):
+To calculate final grades, I use the standard grading scale and do not round grades up:

 Percentage